cpjobling/eg-247-textbook/_sources/filter_design/digital_filters.md

 (u72:simulink)=
 ## Digital Filter Design with Simulink

-As stated earlier in this unit, a digital filter is a computational process, or algorithm, that converts one sequence of numbers representing the input signal into another sequence of numbers representing the outpit signal.
+As stated earlier in this unit, a digital filter is a computational process, or algorithm, that converts one sequence of numbers representing the input signal into another sequence of numbers representing the output signal.

 To close out this unit and the module, we will explore Simulink models that can be used to implement digital filters, and present the *Digital Filter Design* block included in the [Simulink DSP System Toolbox](https://uk.mathworks.com/help/dsp/index.html), which can generate these models automatically.